EDGAR HAYES (TED) HUNTER JR., AIA (1914-1995)

 1952 - The Noel T. Wellman House, North Conway NH.
 No address or photo.
 Do you have one?

 1953 - The John G. and Jean A. Kemeny House, 7 Hemlock Road, Hanover NH.
 John Kemeny was president of Dartmouth College in the 1970s.
 Sold in 1974 to Paul and Patricia Shannon.
 Sold in 1976 to Brantz and Ana M. Mayor.
 Sold in 2000 to Dawn Khan.
 Sold to Dick and Stephanie Schellens.
-As of 2011 owned by Lesley and William Ware.
+Sold to Lesley and William Ware.
 Addition by architect Andy Garthwaite.
 Photos by Ana Mayor.

 Knud Andersen immigrated to America from Denmark in the 1940s.
 He apprenticed as a chef at the Palace Hotel in Copenhagen then aboard various ships as a chef.
 When Germany invaded Denmark in 1939, he was aboard a Danish vessel in Aruba.
 Unable to return to Denmark, Andersen sailed for several years aboard vessels under the Pan American flag.
 When he came ashore in New York in 1942, he wanted to go skiing and was told to go to Stowe.
 He liked it so much that he returned the following year and was in charge of the Stowe Ski Patrol.
 This is also when he met and married his wife, Norma.
 The Andersens worked with the Hunters in 1945 and again in 1946 to design a hotel in Stowe, unbuilt.